High School History & Social Studies

 Instructor: Pam Fields

-Cost: $84 per month + $20 application fee
+Cost: $84 per month + $25 application fee

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-• American Government for Christian Schools, Bob Jones’ (2nd ed.), ISBN: 1-57924-685-0
+American Government for Christian Schools, Bob Jones’ (2nd ed.), ISBN: 1-57924-685-0

 Description: This is a comprehensive, college-prep American Government course designed to prepare students to understand our nation’s form of limited government, his/her responsibilities to this government, and preparation for responsible citizenship and participation in America’s government.
-We strongly recommend that high school U.S. History be taken prior to this course in order to have a well-established understanding of our nation’s history before studying its government.
+It is strongly recommended that high school U.S. History be taken prior to this course in order to have a well-established understanding of our nation’s history before studying its government.
 Beginning with a study of the foundation of government and the various forms of government, students will study American Government through the lens of a Biblical worldview, utilizing a classical discussion-oriented approach to instruction.
 We will explore and discuss the principles and mechanics of a constitutional republic.
 Studies will include the Constitutional Convention, in-depth insights into the three branches of government, political parties, elections, the electoral college, foreign and domestic policy, civil rights and civil responsibilities.
-Weekly homework assignments, discussions, tests, essays, speakers, and field trips combine to offer a rewarding class experience!
-Attendance at Constitution Day at the Courthouse and at the annual Constitution Day speaker event at UTC offer excellent opportunities to gain further insight and practical knowledge of how our constitutional republic is designed to function.
+Weekly homework assignments, discussions, tests, essays, speakers, and field trips combine to offer a rewarding class experience.
+Attendance at Constitution Day at the Courthouse and at the annual Constitution Day speaker event at UTC both offer excellent opportunities to gain further insight and practical knowledge of how our constitutional republic is designed to function.

-Course: Economics (spring semester only)
+Course: Honors Economics (spring semester only)

 Instructor: Pam Fields

-Cost: $84 per month + $20 application fee
+Cost: $84 per month + $25 application fee

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-Books: Order used or new online through Amazon, Thrift Books, AbeBooks, or try McKay’s.
+Books: Order used or new online through Amazon, Thrift Books, AbeBooks, or try McKay’s..

-• A Biblical Economics Manifesto: Economics and the Christian Worldview by Dr. James P. Gills and Dr. Ronald H. Nash, ISBN: 0884198715
+A Biblical Economics Manifesto: Economics and the Christian Worldview by Dr. James P. Gills and Dr. Ronald H. Nash, ISBN: 0884198715

-• Common Sense Economics: What Everyone Should Know About Wealth and Prosperity by Gwartney, Stroup, and Lee; ISBN: 031233818-X
+Common Sense Economics: What Everyone Should Know About Wealth and Prosperity by Gwartney, Stroup, and Lee; ISBN: 031233818-X

-• Crown/Compass Financial: Your Money Counts by Howard Dayton, ISBN: 9780842385923
+Crown/Compass Financial: Your Money Counts by Howard Dayton, ISBN: 9780842385923

-• Do not order the workbook.
+Do not order the workbook.

 Description: Economics will present an interesting, logical, uncomplicated examination of comparative economic systems and the laws/principles that govern them.
 We will build a case for free-market capitalism as the economic system most compatible with a Biblical worldview and consider it in the current battle of ideas for the global economy.
 Throughout this process, we will study economic theories and principles and the personal (consumer) level and their application to the broader demands of government.
 We will also consider the consequences of popular economic myths/fallacies.
 Students will also examine the biblical principles of money, wealth, and stewardship with regard to income, debt, budgeting, giving, and saving/investing.